 Not this time!
 And no, you don’t have to drink it by the spoonful.
 Studies have shown it can help lower blood sugar levels, which in turn can help avoid fat around your middle, and diabetes.

 It is also a GREAT addition if you are living a healthy lifestyle and following the 28 Day Weight Loss Challenges.

 How does apple cider vinegar help weight loss?

-Apple cider vinegar can help to balance blood sugar levels, and make you feel fuller so you won’t feel like eating as much.
+Apple cider vinegar can help to balance blood sugar levels (blood glucose), and make you feel fuller so you won’t feel like eating as much.
 It contains acetic acid and nutrients like vitamin C and B. It can act as an appetite suppressant which can be great for both weight management and weight loss.

-High blood sugar levels are often linked with obesity, and creating abdominal fat, so it’s important to keep your blood sugar level as even (not too high or too low) as possible, particularly when you are losing weight.
+High blood sugar levels and glucose levels are often linked with obesity, and creating abdominal fat, so it’s important to keep your blood sugar level as even (not too high or too low) as possible, particularly when you are losing weight.

 Lower blood sugar levels and your waistline

 High levels of sugar in your blood, if not utilised by your body as energy, is stored as body fat, mostly belly fat around your tummy and waist, so trying to keep sugar intake low, and helping to balance blood sugar levels with something like apple cider vinegar will help this issue.

 Weight loss benefits of Apple cider vinegar (ACV)